wilsonbljr/team-makr/README.md

 # Development

-For now the development of this application will use MySQL (database), NodeJS with Express and TypeORM (api).
+The development of this application will use MySQL (database), NodeJS with Express and TypeORM (api), Angular (Web App) and React Native (Mobile App).

 # Development Status

-Currently I'm almost done with the API creation.
+I'm done with the API for now, and started the Web App development with Angular